Hurst Exponent

 About Hurst Exponent

-The Hurst Exponent is a random-walk path analysis that measures trending and mean-reverting tendencies of incremental return values.
+) is part of a Rescaled Range Analysis, a random-walk path analysis that measures trending and mean-reverting tendencies of incremental return values.
 When H

 is greater than 0.5 it depicts trending.
 When H